This article is part of a larger series on Hiring.

 You may choose to give job applicants an Excel test in person.
 This allows you to see the applicant work through the test, giving you a better idea of how long it takes them to complete.
 This method lets you learn what the applicant knows off hand.
 The biggest downside here is that this takes time to schedule and requires a proctor to sit in with the candidate.
 When done later in the hiring process, however, it can help you separate the outstanding applicants from the average.

 Excel Skills to Test

-Excel, and its related cousin, Google Sheets, are easy to use on the surface but incredibly difficult to master.
 Depending on the position you need to fill, the job applicant’s qualifications might vary.
-If you’re hiring for a front office position that needs to know how to create simple spreadsheets and use a SUM formula, that’s an entirely different Excel skill set than hiring for a bookkeeper or finance administrator.
+Hiring for a front-office position that needs to know how to create simple spreadsheets and use a SUM formula is an entirely different Excel skill set than hiring for a bookkeeper or finance administrator.

 Certain Excel skills will be necessary for your specific open role.
 For example, a bookkeeper must know how to input accounts receivable and payable data to create an accurate budgetary picture.
 A finance manager may need to know how to create charts to show a visual representation of where this month’s revenue is coming from.

-Here are some common Excel skills you should test interview candidates for:
+Here are some common Excel skills to test interview candidates for:

 - Data input

 - Data formatting